MogensWintherDK/lc-v1-next-web/posts/pain-points/too-much-supplier-dependency.md

 ## Next step
 If you can identify with any of these pain points, you have already taken the first step towards a future with a more resilient and agile business development strategy.

 The next step is a deeper analysis of your business and supplier dependencies to recognize and address the challenges of the supplier dependencies.
-As an external professional with a fresh perspective, I can provide insights and strategies to navigate and midigate the risks.
-Together we can take the next step.
+As an external professional with a fresh perspective, I can provide insights and strategies to navigate and mitigate the risks.

+**Together we can take the next step.**

 ### Useful links
 ```